 - Governs/controls: Sinews and Tendons

-According to the philosophy of Chinese medicine, the Liver (the energetic not the physiological organ) is responsible for the smooth flowing of Qi (energy) throughout the body.
+In the TCM model, the Liver is responsible for the smooth flow of Qi (energy) throughout the body.
 When the Liver functions smoothly, physical and emotional activity throughout the body also runs smoothly.
 When there is dysfunction of the Liver it can manifest as anger/frustration/ irritability, headaches, dry eyes, and frequent sprains/strains.
 It can also manifest as menstrual disorders including painful periods and PMS.

-Stretch – The liver controls the tendons.
-According to Chinese medicine, the liver stores blood during periods of rest and then releases it to the tendons in times of activity, maintaining tendon health and flexibility.
+The Liver controls the tendons.
+According to TCM, the liver stores blood during periods of rest and then releases it to the tendons in times of activity, maintaining tendon health and flexibility.
 Incorporate a morning stretch into your routine.
 Try yoga or Tai Qi.